cpjet64/browser-tools-mcp/webai-mcp/README.md

-# Browser Tools MCP Server
+# WebAI-MCP Server

-A Model Context Protocol (MCP) server that provides AI-powered browser tools integration.
-This server works in conjunction with the Browser Tools Server to provide AI capabilities for browser debugging and analysis.
+A Model Context Protocol (MCP) server that provides AI-powered browser integration.
+This server works in conjunction with the WebAI Server to provide AI capabilities for browser debugging and analysis.

 ## Features